TigerCDev/TigerCDev/README.md

 ### Hi, I'm Tiger 👋

-I build and ship backend systems in Python — Django, DRF, PostgreSQL, Docker.
+I build and ship backend systems in Python — Django, DRF, PostgreSQL, Docker. <br>
 One production API live in the wild. <br>
 A second (a RAG system) in active build.